 Who Qualifies for Partial Unemployment Benefits

 If you have chosen to scale back your work hours for family or personal reasons, you most likely will not qualify for partial unemployment benefits.
 However, there are expanded unemployment benefits due to COVID-19.

 However, most states provide partial benefits to individuals whose work hours have been reduced through no fault or choice of their own – for example, when a company is sold, liquidated, and/or restructured.

 - Many states also cover employees who have lost their full-time job and have partially replaced the lost income with one or more part-time jobs.
 Some states even cover individuals who were working two or more part-time jobs and lost one of these jobs.

 How Partial Unemployment Benefits Are Calculated

 Most states will calculate the amount of your benefits by first figuring what you would be entitled to if you were still fully unemployed.

 The amount you are earning through part-time employment will be subtracted from this figure.
-Most states add a percentage, some as much as 25%, to the benefits amount as an incentive to employees to maintain at least some income through part-time work.
+Most states add a percentage, some as much as 25 percent, to the benefits amount as an incentive to employees to maintain at least some income through part-time work.